PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 or
 `pip2 install future`

-Python 2.7 support is relatively new and the bugs are still being worked out.
-I'm unsure what may need to be done to install tkinter for Python 2.7.
-Will update this readme when more info is available

 Like above, you may have to install either pip or tkinter.
 To do this on Python 2.7: